Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Exam_Questions.md

 **What is the difference between least squares (regression) and ridge regression (regularization)?
 How is this related to the bias-variance trade-off?**

-Least squares regression aims to find the line in the case of linear regression or hyperplane in the case of multiple linear regression that minimizes the sum of the squared differences between the observed and predicted values
+Least squares regression aims to find the line, in the case of linear regression or a hyperplane in the case of multiple linear regression, that minimizes the sum of the squared differences between the observed and predicted values

 Ridge regression aims to do the same but it adds a penalty term to the least squares objective function, known as the L2 regularization term.
 This penalty term helps to shrink the coefficients towards zero, reducing their variance and overfitting.